The N.C. Transportation Museum’s exhibit buildings are open to the public with limited capacity:

 The Gift Station is open at a maximum occupancy of 50% of the stated fire code.
 You can also shop online at www.shopnctrans.com

 The museum offers online, contact-free ticket purchases.
-Just click the link below.
+Just click the link at the top of the page.
 Tickets can also be purchased onsite at the Barber Junction Visitor Center, where social distancing markers and plexiglass shields will separate staff from visitors.

 Staff will perform ongoing and routine environmental cleaning and disinfection of high-touch areas with an EPA approved disinfectant.
 Hand sanitizer stations remain available across the museum grounds.
 Staff will continue frequent use of hand washing and hand sanitizer.
 Face masks remain required, as outlined in Executive Order 163, for all employees and visitors who are within six feet of other people.